 Dieterich is a tiny village located in the state of Illinois.
 With a population of 875 people and just one neighborhood, Dieterich is the 695th largest community in Illinois.
 There's nothing like the smell of a brand new house, and in Dieterich, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Dieterich, and putting down their money on brand new construction.
 Dieterich’s real estate is, on average, some of the newest in the nation.
 Dieterich does seem to be experiencing an influx of affluent people, because the median household income is $74,375.00.

-Dieterich is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Dieterich isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dieterich are a mix of both white- and blue-collar jobs.
 Overall, Dieterich is a village of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Dieterich who work in office and administrative support (12.24%), management occupations (11.20%), and healthcare (7.88%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Dieterich is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dieterich is a great place for families with children to consider.
+First of all, many other families with children live here, making Dieterich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dieterich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dieterich’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The overall education level of Dieterich citizens is substantially higher than the typical US community, as 29.76% of adults in Dieterich have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Dieterich citizens is substantially higher than the typical US community, as 29.76% of adults in Dieterich have at least a bachelor's degree.

 The per capita income in Dieterich in 2022 was $33,722, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $134,888 for a family of four.
 However, Dieterich contains both very wealthy and poor people as well.